MarxMustermann/OfMiceAndMechs/storyAndLore/storyboard.md

     * the whole city and everything within 50km was glassed during the awakening of the imperator
     * most of the facilities and cities in core germany were heavily damaged
     * details are unknown, but it is assumed that the heavily mad science based life chamber had a defect and exploded
-    * the top of the hierachy was killed
+    * the top of the hierarchy was killed
       * imperator and direct replacements
       * the whole leadership of core-germany unto regional level
       * the whole central government